Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Results

-This quantity as well as the deviations for the doublon occupation number $\overline{\delta d_1}$ are shown in Fig.~\ref{fig:deviation} for both prediction lengths.
-Again, we can see that the error is low in the correlated regime, while it is high in the anti-correlated regime.
+This quantity as well as the deviations for the doublon occupation number (i.e.~occupation of sites by two-particles) $\overline{\delta d_1}$ are shown in Fig.~\ref{fig:deviation} for both prediction lengths.
+Again, we can see that the error is low in the correlated regime, while it is overall higher (and more strongly fluctuating) in the anti-correlated regime.
 Figure~\ref{fig:deviation} also depicts that even for a shorter prediction length, there is a significant difference in the accuracy of the prediction in the correlated and anti-correlated regimes.

-These results contradict our hypothesis and thus suggest that there might be no time-local reconstruction functional in the anti-correlated regime.
+These results contradict our hypothesis and thus suggest that an accurate time-local reconstruction functional cannot be found in the anti-correlated regime.
 The solid contour line separates moderate from strong correlations buildup of the kernel component of the three-particle cumulant ($\overline{\delta\Delta^{\uparrow\uparrow\downarrow}_{123,\text{K}}} = 0.65$).
 In both Fig.~\ref{fig:correlations_performance} and \ref{fig:deviation}, this line quite accurately localizes regions of good and bad performance, indicating that the existence of a time-local reconstruction functional depends on this quantity.

 Training one model for one parameter configuration in the $U$-$V$ plane took approximately 6 hours on an NVIDIA A100 GPU.
 Due to the high computational cost and the huge amount of parameter configurations, we were able to train only one model per configuration.
 This explains the fluctuations in the performance across the $U$-$V$ plane in Fig.~\ref{fig:correlations_performance} and \ref{fig:deviation}, which could be reduced by either training an ensemble of models or performing hyper-parameter optimization for each parameter configuration.
 Even though these fluctuations exist, the trends in performance in the different regimes described above are clearly discernible.